MAJOR FINDER

 Environmental Engineering Student in Wastewater Lab

-Environmental engineering applies scientific principles and engineering tools to improve the natural environment, address pollution problems, and ensure environmental sustainability.
-Environmental engineers provide safe drinking water, treat and dispose of hazardous wastes, clean up contaminated soil and groundwater, and maintain the quality of air, water, and land resources.
+Environmental engineering applies scientific principles and engineering tools to improve the natural environment, address pollution problems, and advance environmental sustainability.

 AREAS OF STUDY